kubernetes-retired/frakti/docs/e2e-tests.md

 ## Running the Tests

 Frakti acts as a manager of hyper container runtime, before we could run e2e tests in frakti, `hyperd` should be guaranteed running on localhost.
 In default way, `hyperd` should start with gRPC endpoint `127.0.0.1:22318`.
-If you are not sure hyperd is configured properly, here is the steps:
+If you are not sure hyperd is configured properly, here are the steps:

 ```sh
 cat >/etc/hyper/config <<EOF